CERN/TIGRE/Frontispiece/python_installation.md

 1. Install [MS Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/) with Windows SDK.\
    **NOTE:** The User has to have no spaces.

 2. Install Python 3 + pip.
 You can use a virtual [conda environment](https://www.anaconda.com/) or just a normal python installation.
+We strongly recommend the conda enviroments.
+Activate the enviroment before step 5.

 3. Install [CUDA](https://developer.nvidia.com/cuda-downloads).
 Make sure the `CUDA_PATH` and `PATH` environment variable are set accordingly.\
   **NOTE:** The User has to have no spaces.